rlonstein/wk/README.md

 and to transfer them between systems.

 `wk` is an experiment.
 It is something less than either a Wiki or a Personal Information Manager (PIM).
-It lacks WikiWord-style linking and imposes no organization other than the user-supplied tags and the entry titles.
+It currently lacks WikiWord-style linking and imposes no organization other than the user-supplied tags and the entry titles.
 This works for me.

 ## Building